zenglo/browser-laptop/docs/state.md

   tabs: [{
     // persistent properties
     active: boolean,  // whether the tab is selected
+    loading: boolean, // true if the tab is loading
     favIconUrl: string,
     id: number,
     index: number,  // the position of the tab in the window